tradeflow-ai/mobile/_docs/project-overview.md

 3.  **POLISH: Integration & Documentation**
     *   Refine the UI/UX into a polished, intuitive experience.
     *   Integrate third-party hardware store APIs for real-time inventory lookups.
-    *   Conduct end-to-end testing of the full application and agentic workflow.

     *   Finalize all user and developer documentation (`README.md`, `CONTRIBUTING.md`).

 ## 💡 Success Tips